chairmanlee8/sonar/README.md

 ## Developers, Developers, Developers, Developers

 This library is an Elixir interface to the HTTP/RESTish API exposed for AWS (see http://docs.aws.amazon.com/general/latest).
 It's designed to be easily updated as the API updates, mimicking the method used in boto3.
+APIs are generated with a `using` macro in `Sonar.Core.API`, following a generic specification which can also be loaded from file in the future, thanks to Elixir's competent metaprogramming facilities.